-Countries to be covered include: Bahrain, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Oman, Palestine, Qatar, Saudi Arabia, Sudan Syria, UAE, Yemen
+Covering Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Oman, Palestine, Qatar, Saudi Arabia, Sudan, Syria, UAE and Yemen

-This seminar will provide you with an essential overview of the key areas of regulatory affairs in the Middle East.
-This two day course will focus on practical aspects to assist with regulatory affairs in the region.
-The course will include interactive discussion sessions to allow you to exchange experiences with other delegates.
+This seminar will provide you with an essential overview of the key areas of pharmaceutical regulatory affairs in the Middle East.
+This two-day course will focus on practical aspects and will cover the regulatory requirements and developments in the individual countries as well as discuss harmonisation in the region.

 This seminar will be of particular interest to: